-Business entities in Wyoming
+Business entities in Wyoming in 2023

 A limited liability company (LLC) is the preferred business entity in Wyoming for our multinational Clients.
 C-corporations, partnerships and trusts are other options.

 - In Wyoming, an LLC can be formed with one director and one shareholder.
 They can be any nationality.